zanamziry/DMReader-CLI/README.md

-<h2>Reading DMs that you deleted from your instagram</h2>
+<h2>Reading DMs that you deleted from your instagram</h2></br>
 it could miss some DMs, depends on the instagram database</br>
-the purpose of this code is to make it easy for you to read instagram DMs that you deleted from your Phone this is just a test im trying to make a GUI app for phones</br>
+the purpose of this code is to make it easy for you to read instagram DMs that you deleted from your Phone</br>
+this is just a test
+im trying to make a GUI app for phones</br>
 <b>###First you need to download your data from instagram###</b></br>